Diopter sight

-The diopter is an aperture sight component used to assist the aiming of devices, mainly firearms, airguns, and crossbows.
-It is found in particular as a rear sight element on rifles.

-To obtain a usable sighting line the diopter has to have a complementing front sight element.
+A diopter sight is an aperture sight component used to assist the aiming of ranged weapons, mainly firearms, airguns, and crossbows.
+Diopters function to precisely align the shooter's eye with the front sight and the target, while also producing beneficial optical effects for accurate aiming.
+A diopter must be paired with a complementing front sight element to obtain a usable sighting line.
+Diopter sights used for modern target shooting allow for very fine windage and elevation adjustments, moving the impact point on the order of less than five millimeters at a range of 100 metres.
+High end diopters typically accept accessories to aid the shooter's ability to see the target clearly.

-Diopter and globe sighting lines are commonly used in ISSF match rifle shooting events.
+Diopters are found in particular as rear sight elements on rifles.
+Diopter and globe sighting setups are commonly used in ISSF rifle shooting events.

 Diopter rear sight

 The diopter is in principle a vertically and horizontally (elevation and windage) adjustable occluder with a small hole (aperture), and is placed close in front of the shooter's aiming eye.
 Through this small hole the shooter can view the front sight component(s) and the intended target.

 The typical occluder used in target shooting diopters is a disc of about 25 mm in diameter with a small hole in the middle.

 The small diopter viewing opening ensures the shooter's eye is very precisely and consistently centered behind the diopter sight.
 The diopter sight is easy to use and usually allows for very accurate aiming, because a relative long sighting line can be used.
 A long sighting line helps to reduce eventual angle errors and will, in case the sight has an incremental adjustment mechanism, adjust in smaller increments when compared to a further identical shorter sighting line.